2012 Moto3 World Championship

-Sandro Cortese was the 2012 Moto3 Champion.
+Sandro Cortese was the 2012 Moto3 World Riders' Champion.

-The 2012 FIM Moto3 World Championship was a part of the 64th F.I.M.
-Road Racing World Championship season.
+The 2012 FIM Moto3 World Championship was the lightweight class of the 64th Fédération Internationale de Motocyclisme (FIM) Road Racing World Championship season.
 It was the inaugural season of Moto3.

 Season summary

 The inaugural Moto3 world championship title went to German rider Sandro Cortese, following his fourth victory of the season at the Malaysian Grand Prix, which gave him an unassailable points lead over his two title rivals Luis Salom and Maverick Viñales in the championship race.
 Cortese also became the first rider to win any Grand Prix title for the Austrian manufacturer KTM.
 KTM also won the constructors' championship at the Australian Grand Prix, doing so after Cortese won the race.

 Class changes

 The 2012 season also saw the introduction of four-stroke bikes in the new Moto3 class.

 Calendar

 The following Grands Prix were scheduled to take place in 2012:

 The Fédération Internationale de Motocyclisme released an 17-race provisional calendar on 14 September 2011.
 Another provisional calendar was released three months later, with the Qatar Grand Prix moved forward by a week.